pawanbenjamin/backend-practice/README.md

 ## Suggested Development Path

+### Have a look around!

+- Checkout the file structure
+- make sure you understand what scripts your have in your `package.json`

 ### Plan out what your Database will look like!

 - Create at least two different tables